ricgreen1/Igby/README.md

 :white_check_mark: **dual_asset_package_report_R** - This module generates a report of packages that contain more than one asset.
 Sometimes unreal generates packages with multiple assets.
 This does not occur often but could result in errors when certain operations are applied.
 Packages with multiple assets also result in multiple assets being locked up when one is being worked on.
 I recommend identifying such assets and splitting them up into individual packages when possible.

-:white_check_mark: **redirector_cleaner_S** - This module was the inspiration for igby.
-It identifies redirectors and cleans referencing assets as they become available in perforce.
-Once the redirector doesn't have valid dependencies or referencers, the redirector gets deleted.
-Please be careful with this one as it actually changes assets.

 :white_check_mark: **unused_assets_report_R** - This module identifies unused assets and presents them as a list.
 The resulting report can be used as guidance for which assets should be cleaned out from the project.

 :white_check_mark: **asset_type_count_report_R** - This module identifies project assets and tabulates a total count for each asset type.